pelinbalci/Lecture-Notes-/README.md

 # Lecture-Notes-
-Hello everyone, I want to share some useful links that I gathered from the course Udacity- Google Challange For Android Development.
+Hello everyone, I want to share some useful links that I gathered from the course Udacity- Google Challenge For Android Development.

 Android Stuido Requirements: